mishaturnbull/PySpeedTest/docs/index.md

+# Discontinuation notice

+As of 05/11/2018, this project is no longer being actively maintained.
+I had a blast writing the code and getting everyone involved -- thanks to everyone that did!

 # PySpeedTest

 This is a small, lightweight utility that tests the Internet connection at set intervals.
 I wrote it specifically for University of North Dakota to prove to ResNet that the internet in my dorm is **real bad**.
 As part of the project and that I hope to distribute it to the rest of the dorm, I figured I should probably write documentation, so here it is.